Cadence Bank (CADE) Shares Down Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Cadence Bank (NYSE: CADE) Right Now?

-The price-to-earnings ratio for Cadence Bank (NYSE: CADE) is above average at 10.34x.
-The 36-month beta value for CADE is also noteworthy at 1.05.
-There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 1 rating it as “sell.”
+The price-to-earnings ratio for Cadence Bank (NYSE: CADE) is 10.12x, which is above its average ratio.
+Moreover, the 36-month beta value for CADE is 1.05.
+Analysts have varying opinions on the stock, with 7 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 1 as “sell.”

 Top 5 AI Stocks to Buy for 2023